 and

 which allow us to determine $s_0$ from the high even cumulants, and where we have used that $\mathrm{Re}\{s_0^2\}=|s_0|^2 \cos(2\varphi_0)$. \end{widetext}

 In Fig.~\ref{fig:lyzScaling}(c), we show the zeros for different values of the next-nearest-neighbor interaction and different chain lengths.
 The nearest-neighbor interaction is set to zero.
 Moreover, the extrapolation to the thermodynamic limit is indicated by a line.
 In Fig.~\ref{fig:lyzScaling}(g), we show the convergence point as a function of the next-nearest-neighbor interaction, and we can again identify the location of the phase transition.
 For these calculations, we have used cumulant orders of about 10, for which we find that Eq.~(\ref{eq:4cumu}) holds to a good approximation.
 However, there are also cases, where cumulant orders of 10 are not high enough to extract the closest zeros, and higher orders may be needed.
-This situation is discussed in App.~\ref{app:appendixAboutDerivationOfCDW22formula} together with the accuracy of the extracted zeros.
+This situation is discussed in Appendix~\ref{app:appendixAboutDerivationOfCDW22formula} together with the accuracy of the extracted zeros.

-Finally, we consider the case of one-third filling, where we expect a CDW with $q = 1/3$ to develop for large interaction strengths.
+Finally, we consider the case of one-third filling, where we expect a CDW with $q = 1/3$ to form for large interaction strengths.
 In this case, we use the complex order parameter $\hat O_{q } = \sum_{j} \lambda^j\hat n_j$ with $\lambda=e^{i 2\pi/ 3} $.
-The zeros of the moment generating function are then typically located as shown in Fig.~\ref{fig:heatmapPlotSplane}(d), where we notice a rotational symmetry around the origin of the complex plane.
+The zeros of the moment-generating function are then typically located as shown in Fig.~\ref{fig:heatmapPlotSplane}(d), where we notice a rotational symmetry around the origin of the complex plane.
 This symmetry can be understood from the translational invariance of the Hamiltonian,

 where $\hat T$ translates the system by one site.
 We then find

 where we have made use of the symmetry